'This is a serious moment in our history': Alberta Premier Jason Kenney declares public health emergency | CBC News

 Alberta's Provincial Operations Centre has been elevated from a level 3 to a level 4, the highest level, Kenney said.

-Seating in restaurants and coffee shops will be limited to 50-per-cent capacity, he said.
+Seating in restaurants and coffee shops will be limited to a maximum of 50 people or 50-per-cent capacity, whichever is lower, he said.

 Take-out, delivery and drive-through service is permitted.